-I don’t know about you, but I have this habit of really getting into a food or ingredient, stocking up on it, and then forgetting about it for awhile because I found something else, equally as awesome, to cook.
+I don’t know about you, but I have this habit of really getting into a food or ingredient, stocking up on it, and then forgetting about it for a while because I found something else, equally as awesome, to cook.
 I realized this the other day when I noticed I hadn’t touched my jar full of green lentils (they come in red and pink too!) in quite some time.
-Considering how quick they cook (20 – 30 minutes) compared to other beans, I didn’t even need to do any planning to get them on my plate (or bowl) for dinner.
+Considering how quickly they cook (20 – 30 minutes) compared to other beans, I didn’t even need to do any planning to get them on my plate (or bowl) for dinner.

 And this soup rocks.
-I know I’ve probably said that about all of the soups at this point – but I guarantee you won’t be able to get enough of this rich, sweet, nutty and just plain delicious lentil soup.
+I know I’ve probably said that about all of the soups at this point – but I guarantee you won’t be able to get enough of this rich, sweet, nutty, and just plain delicious lentil soup.
 I’m really growing to appreciate the combination of coconut milk and curry.
-Mix these two ingredients together, pour over anything and I’ll be happy.
+Mix these two ingredients together, pour over anything, and I’ll be happy.
 I used a sweet curry powder this time, but I’m confident any would work well.
-It’s all about experimenting too, right?
+It’s all about experimenting, too — right?

 Did you know that after soybeans and hemp, lentils have the highest amount of protein by weight?
-They also contain fiber, folate and Vitamin B. Not too shabby.
-Combine with a grain and you’ve got yourself a complete protein.
+They also contain fiber, folate, and Vitamin B. Not too shabby.
+Combine with a grain, and you’ve got yourself a complete protein.
 So grab yourself some bread and dig in.

 Green Lentil Soup with Curried Brown Butter